 Duration/mode 12 months part time

-IELTS 7.0 overall, with no less than 6.5 in in every skill
+IELTS 7.0 overall, with no less than 6.5 in each component

-This course is available to UK/EU residents only
+This course is available to UK residents only

 Early modules deepen your understanding of the philosophy of research, ethics and ethical approval, good practice in research and research methodology.
 You'll also gain experience of working within research groups with clinical and non-clinical colleagues.This will prepare you to undertake your own individual research project in the field of dental implants.